 Your cuts and grazes will heal faster

-Wounds take longer to heal as you get older, and smoking makes the whole healing process even slower and more drawn-out.
+Wounds take longer to heal as you get older, and smoking makes the whole wound healing process even slower and more drawn-out.
 Smoking reduces the supply of oxygen to the tissues and makes the blood 'sticky', which impede healing.
 No wonder surgeons ask patients to give up the habit pre and post-op.

 How to prepare for surgery